2022 NIH/FDA Immunology Interest Group Virtual Training Workshop

-Welcome to the 2020 Immunology Virtual Training Workshop registration site.
+Welcome to the 2022 NIH/FDA Immunology Virtual Training Workshop registration site.

-The IIG Steering Committee is pleased to announce that the 2020 Immunology Interest Group Training Workshop will be held virtually on Wednesday, September 9th and Thursday, September 10th, 2020.
+The IIG Steering Committee is pleased to announce that the 2022 NIH/FDA Immunology Interest Group Training Workshop will be held as a hybrid meeting on December 8 and 9, 2022.

-Registration for the 2020 IIG Virtual Training Workshop is NOW OPEN.
+Registration for the 2022 NIH/FDA IIG Virtual Training Workshop is NOW OPEN.

-The IIG workshop has historically provided the opportunities for our trainees to present their studies and to receive valuable feedback.
-In order to maintain the tradition of showcasing the best of intramural NIH/FDA immunology during this challenging time, we are counting on your active participation to make this year’s workshop successful.
+The IIG workshop provides opportunities for trainees to present their studies and to receive valuable feedback.
+In order to maintain the tradition of showcasing the best of intramural NIH/FDA immunology, we are counting on your active participation to make this year’s workshop successful.

-- Official Acceptance will follow in a separate email from the IIG and will be on a strict first-come, first-served basis and favor those with science to share (i.e. with an abstract).
-Please, register EARLY.
-Only registered individuals will receive an electronic Abstract Book and an invitation to access the virtual workshop.
+- An official acceptance notice will follow in a separate email from the IIG and will be on a strict first-come, first-served basis.
+In-person acceptance will favor those with science to share (i.e., those who have submitted an abstract).
+Please register EARLY.
+Only registered individuals will receive an electronic abstract book and an invitation to access the in-person or virtual workshop.

-The virtual workshop will not be recorded, so your active participation is highly encouraged.
-We hope, that with your aid and support, this will be the renaissance of Immunology training and mentorship at the NIH.
+The workshop will not be recorded, so your active participation is highly encouraged.

 For conference-related questions, please contact: P’ng Loke of the IIG Steering Committee.